DOI-USGS/ISIS3/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Documentation change (update to the documentation; no code change)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Infrastructure change (changes to things like CI or the build system that do not impact users)

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->